virtual-cast/Zenject/Documentation/SubContainers.md

     public override void InstallBindings()
     {
         Container.BindInterfacesAndSelfTo<Greeter>()
-            .FromSubContainerResolve().ByMethod(InstallGreeter).AsSingle().NonLazy();
+            .FromSubContainerResolve().ByMethod(InstallGreeter).AsSingle();
     }
 }
 ```

 Now if we run it, we should see the Hello message, then if we stop playing we should see the Goodbye message.

 The reason this works is because we are now binding `IInitializable`, `IDisposable`, and `ITickable` on the root container to the Greeter class by executing `Container.BindInterfacesAndSelfTo<Greeter>()`.
 Greeter inherits from Kernel, which inherits from all these interfaces and also handles forwarding these calls to the IInitializable's / ITickable's / IDisposable's in our sub container.
-Note that we use AsSingle() here, which is important otherwise it will create a new sub-container for every interface which is not what we want.
+Note that we no longer need to use NonLazy here because any bindings to these interfaces are always created.

 The Initialize / Tick / Dispose events work out-of-the-box for GameObjectContext and SceneContext because in those cases a kernel is added automatically.
 It is only for these non-MonoBehaviour subcontainers that we need to be explicit about whether a kernel should be added or not.